Ralith/openxrs/README.md

 ## `openxr`

-The high-level bindings provide abstractions focusing on ergonomics and safety in exchange for minimal overhead.
+The high-level bindings provide abstractions focusing on ergonomics and safety.
 Escape hatches to the raw API are exposed to support unforeseen requirements, and patterns that cannot be efficiently exposed in safe terms are preserved as unsafe.

 The crate exposes a number of cargo features:
 - `static` builds in the Khronos OpenXR loader, which can then be